serverless/enterprise/docs/dashboard-user-guide.md

 ## Explore a deployed service

-Once you’ve deployed an Application successfully from the CLI, you’ll be able to explore the services contained within it from the Dashboard.
+Once you’ve deployed an Application successfully from the CLI, you’ll be able to explore the services contained within it from the Serverless Framework Enterprise dashboard.

 ### Service Overview